 This patient from Montréal had yellow teeth in various shades.
 Dr. François Lechner performed a bleaching treatment and added two porcelain veneers on the central incisors.

 The natural colour of teeth varies from grey to yellow depending on many factors.
 Teeth change colour naturally with age; however using tobacco products as well as consuming certain foods and beverages can change their appearance.

 Teeth whitening is the most popular treatment in dental offices.
 Who would not like to have a more radiant smile and whiter teeth?

+To respond to this huge demand, various whitening products are available.
+Prices vary depending on the technique used.
 But which product will be the best for your needs?

-At the dental office a spectrophotometer is used to determine the actual tooth color and a treatment plan will be drafted.
+At the dental office, a spectrophotometer is used to determine the actual colour of the teeth.
+A treatment plan will be determined.

 It is important to understand that the results of this treatment cannot be guaranteed and can vary depending on the patient’s oral hygiene habits.